In This Article

 Diwali is one of the most widely celebrated festivals in India.
-It illustrates the victory of good over evil.
-And it also represents new beginnings in the financial years for traditional Indic business models.
+It illustrates the victory of good over evil while also representing new beginnings for traditional businesses.
 This is the time to renew and refresh our minds and our homes.
 So here are 5 Vastu for home tips by an expert, Dr Raviraj Ahirrao, Co-founder of Vastu Raviraj, a Vastu Shastra consultancy enterprise, to help generate positivity on this auspicious occasion.

 Around this time of the year, you might experience peak energy levels at homes and workplaces.
 This is due to festive rituals and vastu cleaning efforts during chaturmas (four months of abstinence, an important period in the Hindu calendar).
 Home cleaning is the perfect vastu for home tip as it creates a space that is conducive to positivity.
 Families celebrate by first cleaning their homes and then cooking special food and conducting poojas.
 By cleansing the premises, we boost energy levels, while the additional calories in tasty food enhance productivity.
 Ultimately, efficiency and creativity for physical growth and spiritual activities purify our soul, leading to optimal satisfaction and peace of mind.

 A basic vastu for home tip during Diwali is to use lights to welcome prosperity, good luck and wealth.
-Eradicate stagnant and negative energies by lighting up the corners and in general, every nook and front with lights.
-While the market has lamps in all shapes, sizes and makes, mud and metal (silver, brass and alloys) are most preferred as per vastu.
+Eradicate stagnant and negative energies by lighting up every nook and cranny with lights.
+While the market has lamps in all shapes, sizes and makes, mud and metal (silver, brass and alloys) are most preferred as per vastu shastra.
 Similarly, sesame seed oil or ghee are the best fuel for these lamps.

-Vastu for Home Tip #3: Meru Yantra Worship
+Tip #3: Harness the Power of Meru Yantra

 According to ancient texts, the Meru Shri Yantra is the Master Yantra helpful in correcting vastu doshas (defect).
 Be it financial problems or personal setbacks, the Meru Yantra is the answer.
 The Yantra acts as a strong medium, removing obstacles and paving the way for a happy, healthy and wealthy life.

-As per Hindu mythology, Meru is a sacred mountain and a spiritual power house.
-Worshipping the yantra radiates the same spirituality and power.
+As per Hindu mythology, Meru is a sacred mountain and a spiritual powerhouse.
+Worshipping the Yantra radiates the same spirituality and power.
 A holistic Vastu for home plan will mandatorily include the Meru Yantra pooja.
 During Diwali, the pooja of the Meru Yantra holds special significance as the energies in the universe are most conducive.
 You should ideally place the Yantra in the pooja place facing the east.

-Vastu for Home Tip #4: Kuber Lakshmi Pooja
+Tip #4: Welcome & Preserve Wealth with Kuber Lakshmi Pooja

 What else you can do

 Diwali is very relevant when observed from the vastu angle.
 As such, it’s important that you follow some basic vastu for home tips for a prosperous Diwali.
 You can decorate your home with rangoli designs and rows of lights to welcome Lakshmi.
 Rangoli designs and lights encourage the positive urja (vibes).
-You can hang auspicious torans, kandils, lamps and lanterns at the entrance of your home to welcome positive energy, good luck, and prosperity.
+You can hang auspicious torans, kandils, lamps and lanterns at the entrance of your home to welcome positive energy, good luck and prosperity.
 Finally, the overall feeling of festivities, love, purity, religion, knowledge and prosperity together make Diwali the most vastu-oriented festival.
 Wishing all the readers a very Happy Diwali!

 If you want to liven up your house further, look here: Traditional Lights to Try This Diwali.